sammi-turner/Dotfiles/README.md

 # Dotfiles
-Very simple set-ups for Vim, Termite and Bash.
+Very simple set-ups for vim, bash, xinit and termite